Skip to main content

 }

-The JSON file specifies the following information:
+The JSON file specifies the following properties:

 • keys - An array containing key objects

-Note for High Availability (HA) Deployments
+High Availability (HA) Deployments

-Enable Re-Encryption through Secrets File Environment Variable
+• Set the Secrets File as an Environment Variable

 export NEXUS_SECRETS_KEY_FILE=/opt/nexus/keys/<name_of_key_file>.json

-Those using AWS Secrets Manager or Azure Key Vault will need to create a secret in AWS Secrets Manager/Azure Key Vault; more details are included in the HA README.
+Those using AWS Secrets Manager or Azure Key Vault need to include the secret in AWS Secrets Manager/Azure Key Vault.
+See the Helm chart repository README for details.

 curl -X 'PUT' \